-Fly to nearby cities
+Fly to Nearby Cities

-Last year, those who signed up for the US Airways Premier World MasterCard received a wide range of benefits, including 50,000 bonus miles and priority boarding.
+In 2015, those who signed up for the US Airways Premier World MasterCard received a wide range of benefits, including 50,000 bonus miles and priority boarding.
 But perhaps most importantly, cardholders were also awarded a companion certificate, which allowed them to bring along up to two friends or family members on their next trip for just $99 each.

 Unfortunately, the companion certificate was accompanied by blackout dates that limited travel to specific cities during peak travel times and special events.
 Companion certificates, for example, were not eligible on US Airways flights to Phoenix for Super Bowl 49.
 One way around such restrictions is flying to nearby airports and then driving into town for the big event.